 Trust is key in a consumer environment.
-It is what long lasting relationships are built on.
+It is what long-lasting relationships are built on.
 If this trust is broken, it may stay that way or take significant time and effort to rebuild.
-As a result, it is imperative that organisations treat data protection with the upmost importance and embed compliance into their strategies and the very fabric of their organisations.
+As a result, it is imperative that organisations treat data protection with the utmost importance and embed compliance into their strategies and the very fabric of their organisations.

 No longer can safeguarding consumer data be seen as an afterthought or tag on; it needs to be a fundamental part of an organisation’s strategic outlook and aims.

 Under the UK GDPR, organisations must implement appropriate technical and organisational measures that reflect the data protection principles and safeguard individual rights.
 This is ‘data protection by design and by default’.

 In practice, this means data protection should be embedded into your processing activities and business practices, from the design phase right through the lifecycle.
 For instance, if you are looking to embark on a marketing campaign for a new product (read our guide to email marketing & PECR here), you should consider the data protection implications from the outset as opposed to when you are nearing the launch of the product.
 This will allow you to mitigate risks in a timely manner and put any required controls in place from the beginning.

 Historically in data protection law, this concept was previously known as ‘privacy by design’.
 Adopting a privacy by design approach was seen as best practice, however, it is now a legal requirement under the UK GDPR.
 Employing such an approach will help you evidence compliance with relevant data protection law, drive efficiencies across your business and avoid retrofitting costs to put things right.